Home » News

 The REPAYE plan was always the one income driven repayment option available to all Direct Loan borrowers regardless of when they took out a loan for the first time.

-In the unofficial proposed rules for New REPAYE, the Department of Education published an estimate of a representative borrower cohort for FY 2024 broken down by undergraduate and graduate degree status and by income level.
+In the unofficial proposed rules for SAVE / New REPAYE, the Department of Education published an estimate of a representative borrower cohort for FY 2024 broken down by undergraduate and graduate degree status and by income level.
 They did this to try to estimate the cost of the New REPAYE rules.

 If we extrapolate and assume this representative sample of borrowers represents student loan borrowers overall, we can get an idea of how many student loan borrowers currently exist by degree and income type (there are approximately 43.5 million total borrowers).